Published in the Minneapolis Sunday Tribune June 11, 1911

 Many plants of the pea or pulse family are now in bloom.
 Among them the lupine [Lupinus perennis] will easily rank first, by reason of its showy spikes of blue or purple butterfly-shaped flowers, and beautiful palmately divided leaves.
 The lupine also grows in sandy soil, to which it is adapted by a tap root penetrating to a depth that will tire out the most persistent digger who may intend to obtain a specimen for transplanting.

 A search of bogs and low rich woodlands will be rewarded at this time by the lovely dwarf cornel [Bunchberry, Cornus canadensis].
 What seems like four white petals in this flower are bracts - as the leaves on flower stalks are technically named - and no integral part of the blossom, but grouped about a cluster of small flowers, which develop later into a rounded bunch of bright red berries, toothsome to children, although of cloying sweetness.
+[This plant had a long history in the Eloise Butler Wildflower Garden, being first noted in the Garden in 1910 and then planted by Eloise Butler, then by Martha Crone, and as late as 1960 by Ken Avery.
+No longer extant.]

 One would not at first sight connect this lowly herb with its relatives, the dogwood shrubs, one species of which is favored for hedges on account of its attractive white, flat-topped flower clusters, its white or sometimes purple fruit, and especially for the vividly red stems that give the needed touch of color to the winter landscape.
 [Red-Osier Dogwood, Cornus sericea]